This is when your adventure begins, meeting the group at the airport and taking an overnight flight to Beijing.

 What will the weather be like?

-The weather should be mild and warm, from 15-20 degrees Celsius, with the possibility of showers.
+The weather should be mild and warm with the possibility of showers.
 The nights can be cold.
 The weather can change without warning so it’s best to be prepared.

 Passports and visas

 Participants should have at least six months’ validity on their passports from the date of return to the UK.
-British passport holders will require a visa to enter China which must be obtained prior to departure.
-We will send you more information on this nearer the time.
-All other nationalities should check with their embassies.
+Everyone travelling from the UK will require a Chinese tourist visa.
+We will send further details nearer the time.

 Can I extend my stay?